-The Military Interdepartmental Purchase Request (MIPR) is a method for transferring funds by one military organization to another to procure services, supplies, or equipment for the requiring service.
+The Military Interdepartmental Purchase Request (MIPR) is a method for transferring funds from one military organization to another to procure services, supplies, or equipment for the requiring service.
 A MIPR is processed on DD Form 448 and may be accepted on a direct citation or reimbursable basis and is defined in the Federal Acquisition Regulation (FAR) 253.208-2.

 Top 10 Common Errors

 Incorrect MIPRs significantly impact the ability to get funding on contract quickly.
 The following are the en (10) most commonly noted errors:

 - There is NO indication of whether the MIPR should be accepted CAT I (Reimbursable) or CAT II (Direct Cite).